-ROE ensure Air Force forces comply with the LOAC.
-Air Force forces adhere to LOAC and embrace the principles set forth therein, including the principles of military necessity, humanity, proportionality, and discrimination.
-ROE are an important mechanism to assist commanders in fulfilling their obligations under LOAC and are often used to reinforce certain LOAC principles.
+ROE ensure that Air Force forces comply with the law of war.
+Air Force forces adhere to the law of war and embrace the principles set forth therein, including the principles of military necessity, humanity, proportionality, and discrimination.
+ROE are an important mechanism to assist commanders in fulfilling their obligations under the law of war and are often used to reinforce certain law of war principles.